ANNER87/Assurity/README.md

 **The objective of the test is to verify the response of the API whether it is within SLA of 500ms during the load test.

-**4 rounds of test were executed in both GUI and non GUI mode.
+**Four rounds of test were executed in both GUI and non GUI mode.

-**90th Percent response time were within SLA of 500ms during 3 rounds and in 1 round 90th percent response time was 504ms
+**During the second test observed 90th percent response time was 504ms which has breached SLA.
+Therefore, executed another round of test and response times were within SLA.

 **There was an error rate which was due to one Assertion failed for 1 test data in all rounds.
 It get the different response and response assretion was failed.